8ta4/say/README.md

 The sound intensity is inversely proportional to the square of the distance.

+> Which mic does this tool pick?
+(Planned)

+`say` defaults to your built-in microphone.
+It's plug-and-play, no external mic needed.

 > Does this tool keep a record of the audio?
 (Planned)

 Nope, `say` doesn't store any audio after it's transcribed.